aouazad/Ouazad_Kahn_2022/Readme.md

-The second and third folders analyze the data of LaCour Pavlov Wachter and find evidence of failed joins, and arbitrary data deletion and padding.
+The second and third folders analyze the data of LLPW (2024) and find evidence of failed joins, and arbitrary data deletion and padding.
 The folders download data automatically from the RFS Dataverse.

 > 02_evidence_of_data_errors_in_LLPW_2024